sfbrigade/compass/README.md

 ### Authentication

-.env.local will need to be updated for sign in with Google
+.env.local file will need to be updated for sign in with Google

 To update GOOGLE_CLIENT_ID:
 -Navigate to Google Cloud